 New York Pollution Prevention Insitute (NYSP2I) – The Community Grants Program supports initiatives that promote public awareness, understanding, and implementation of pollution prevention practices at the local level.
 NYSP2I invites applications from community organizations, municipal departments, and other public sector and nonprofit entities based in New York State.

 New York State Department of State Office of Planning and Development – The NYS Deparatment of State periodically has watershed planning and implementation grants available.
-Check their website for the current status.
+Check their website or the Grants Gateway for the current status.

 New York State Environmental Facilities Corporation – The NYS EFC has periodic grants to support drinking water infrastructure, water supply protection, and stormwater management.